- Why do I need to take a skills assessment?

 1. Why do I need to take a skills assessment?

 NWTC is committed to assisting you in meeting your learning goals.
-NWTC uses a skills assessment to determine entry-level program, certificate or course readiness.
+One of the Multiple Measures NWTC uses is a skills assessment to determine entry-level program, certificate or course readiness.

 2. Who is required to take a skills assessment?

 If you are entering an associate degree, technical diploma program or taking General Studies courses, you may complete the skills assessment as part of the admissions process.
 NWTC uses Multiple Measures for college entry and placement into courses.
 A high school or college GPA of 2.6 or higher or 3.0 or higher for nine Health programs will be the measure used for program acceptance and/or course placement.
 Students who do not have a GPA of 2.6 or higher will take the ACCUPLACER to determine course placement.